BukGet/website/api.md

 # Group Plugins

 ## Plugin Listing [/3/plugins/{server}{?size,start,fields,sort}]
 The plugin listing is simply a list of plugins in the API.
-The information can be represented however the user wishes by modifying the query attributes and pagination directly from the API is also supported.
+The information can be represented however the user wishes by modifying the query attributes and pagination directly from the API.
 Optionally the information can further be narrowed down based on the server platform the plugins are written for (e.g. bukkit).

 + Parameters